ibm-wsc/cloud-native-linuxone/docs/application-promotion/git.md

 3. Go to the `settings` page of the repository

-4. Go to the Webhooks section and add a webhook with the `event listener URL` as the `PAYLOAD_URL` and `application/json` selected as the `Content type`
+4. Go to the Webhooks section and add a webhook with the `event listener URL` as the `PAYLOAD_URL`, `application/json` selected as the `Content type`, and `Just the push event` selected for `Which events would you like to trigger this webhook?`.

     ![Add Webhook](../images/Part2/AddGithubWebhook.png)